 3.5 If you are delaying the start of your tenancy under clause 3.4.4 you must send us evidence in the English language of any applicable foreign regulations.
 Unless clause 3.8 applies to you and you cancel your contract under that clause, you will have to pay rent from the point where restrictions are lifted.

 3.6 If we postpone the start of your tenancy by fewer than 4 weeks, neither you nor we will have the right to cancel for that reason and we will each use our reasonable endeavours to carry out the intent and effect of the contract between us.

 3.7 If we postpone the start your tenancy by more than 4 weeks, you will have 7 days from being notified of the revised start date to cancel your contract for accommodation.

-3.9 You may cancel your contract for accommodation if you are not ordinarily resident in the UK and you are prevented from starting your tenancy within 4 weeks of the start of the Tenancy Period because your government will not allow you to leave the country where you are living or travel to the UK, or because you are prevented by the UK Government from entry to the UK, due to Covid-19 (Coronavirus) restrictions.
+3.8 You may cancel your contract for accommodation if you are not ordinarily resident in the UK and you are prevented from starting your tenancy within 4 weeks of the start of the Tenancy Period because your government will not allow you to leave the country where you are living or travel to the UK, or because you are prevented by the UK Government from entry to the UK, due to public health restrictions.

-3.10 To cancel under clause this clause 3, the person wishing to cancel must give the other party to the contract written notice of cancellation.
-This may be sent by post or email (notices to us should be sent to email@example.com, but not by other electronic means.
-If you are cancelling as permitted by clause 3.10, you must send us evidence of any applicable foreign regulations in the English language.
-Neither you nor we may give notice of cancellation under this clause 3 after you have moved into your accommodation.
+3.9 To cancel under this clause 3, the person wishing to cancel must give the other party to the contract written notice of cancellation.
+This may be sent by post or email (notices to us should be sent to email@example.com, but not by other electronic means).
+If you are cancelling as permitted by clause 3.8, you must send us evidence of any applicable foreign regulations in the English language.
+Neither you nor we may give notice of cancellation under this clause 3 after you have collected your keys.

 4 Moving in